Skip to content

 The Decision Layer turns vendor management into a verifiable process

 The Decision Layer decomposes the vendor lifecycle into individual decision steps and defines for each: human, rules engine or AI.
 Vendor type classification, FAR validation, GDPR Art.
-28 validation, KPI monitoring, contract milestone monitoring fall under the rules engine.
-SCC + Schrems II validation, CSDDD due diligence, performance feedback aggregation are taken by AI with confidence scoring 80-92 percent.
+28 validation, KPI monitoring and contract milestone monitoring fall under the rules engine.
+SCC and Schrems II validation, CSDDD due diligence and performance-feedback aggregation are taken by AI with confidence scoring of 80-92 per cent.
 GDPR Art.
 22 excludes full automation - AI classification below threshold escalates to ESG Lead or DPO, contracting decision for high-risk vendor always remains with board.

 Humans remain where the decision is genuinely needed: strategic contract approval by board with SOX 302/906 (US) or Companies Act 2006 Section 172/174 (UK) liability, vendor selection in competitive tender, controversial CSDDD risk assessment, contract termination after SLA breaches.
 The board sees a verified package - FAR validation, GDPR Art.
 28 validation, SCC validation, CSDDD due diligence, KPI monitoring, eIDAS qualified electronic signature - and authorises the decision.